Lesson video

 There's a couple of tricks that you can do to help you decide whether a word is a word pair or a synonym.

-So have a go at saying the word next to tenacious and if it makes sense, it sounds right, that's then it's probably a word pair.
+So have a go at saying the word next to tenacious and if it makes sense, it sounds right, then it's probably a word pair.

-So, "Plato kept such a tenacious hold on his donut that Grit had no chance of having a bite."
 If you cover up the word tenacious and replace it with the other word that you're trying to see, if the sentence still makes sense, then it's most likely a synonym.

-Remember that if even if it doesn't quite make sense, it doesn't mean it's definitely not a synonym because synonyms don't have the exact same meaning.
+Remember that if even if it doesn't quite make sense, it doesn't mean it's definitely not a synonym, because synonyms don't have the exact same meaning.

 They have similar meanings, but they can be quite nuanced.